-Jayden Eric Beaudoin's musical adventures have taken him from his home province of British Columbia to perform across Canada and internationally with groups such as the Vancouver Metropolitan Opera and Royal City Musical Theatre; the Windsor, Hamilton, Thunder Bay, London, and International Symphony Orchestras; as part of the military bands of the Ceremonial Guard, 15th Field Artillery, Royal Hamilton Light Infantry, and Royal Canadian Artillery; and with the Bathurst Chamber Music Festival, C2 Entertainment, as a street performer, and with many other groups.
+Jayden Eric Beaudoin's first passion was music, which has taken him on adventures from his home province of British Columbia to perform across Canada and internationally with groups such as the Vancouver Metropolitan Opera and Royal City Musical Theatre; the Windsor, Hamilton, Thunder Bay, London, and International Symphony Orchestras; as part of the military bands of the Ceremonial Guard, 15th Field Artillery, Royal Hamilton Light Infantry, and Royal Canadian Artillery; and with the Bathurst Chamber Music Festival, C2 Entertainment, as a street performer, and with many others.

 Jayden's musical education began in 2005 at Douglas College and was followed by time at the University of British Columbia, where he acquired his Bachelors of Music.
 While attending Douglas College, he acquired a flair for musical theatre, which led him to play in many productions across Canada including Grease, Annie, West Side Story, Joseph and the Amazing Technicolor Dreamcoat, and The Wizard of Oz.
 During his time at the University of British Columbia, he spent an increasing amount of time focusing on mallet percussion, which became instrumental in shaping his future ambitions.

-Jayden completed his Masters of Music at the University of Western Ontario in 2014 where he simultaneously received a certificate in University Teaching and Learning.
-While completing his Masters, he was a finalist Maritsa Ateena Brookes Concerto Competition as well as the London Music Scholarship Foundation Competition.
+While completing his Masters of Music at the University of Western Ontario in 2014, Jayden simultaneously received a certificate in University Teaching and Learning.
+During this time, he was a finalist Maritsa Ateena Brookes Concerto Competition as well as the London Music Scholarship Foundation Competition.
 Through these, he was able to simultaneously create the first recording and give the Canadian Premiere of Casey Cangelosi's Concerto for Marimba and Orchestra No. 2 with the University of Western Ontario Orchestra.
 After graduating, he maintained an active role in the university music community as the music director for both the Western Chamber Music Jazz Band and the Western Marching Band, as percussion instructor for the New Horizons Adult Band, and has also given numerous formal presentations with the Music Educator Students' Association and to the University of Western Ontario student composers.

 In addition to this, he has been an active military musician since 2009 when he joined the Band of the Ceremonial Guard, which performs daily during the Summer on Parliament Hill in Ottawa, Ontario.
 Through various military bands, he has been seen on international television, appeared in newspapers, and performed throughout Canada.
 Internationally, he has been deployed overseas to London, England, where he played for Prince Phillip, Duke of Edinburgh, as well as Her Majesty, Queen Elizabeth.
 He has been privileged to perform at Buckingham Palace, Windsor Castle, and on Horse Guards Parade.
 He has also provided musical support on a number of deployments for a many commemorations, most notably the 100th Anniversary of the Battle of Vimy Ridge and the 75th anniversary of D-Day in France, as well as for the 75th anniversary of Liberation Day in the Netherlands.